Manage scan profiles

 endorctl scan

-1. To automatically download and install build tools as part of your scan, run the endorctl scan using the --install-build-tools command.
+1. Run the following command to automatically download and install build tools as part of your scan.

 endorctl scan --install-build-tools